 The 27-credit hour Graduate Certificate in High Incidence Disabilities prepares teachers to assess student knowledge, identify, and implement evidence-based practices to increase the success of students with high incidence disabilities, academically as well as behaviorally.

 The Graduate Certificate in High Incidence Disabilities prepares students to add a high-incidence disabilities endorsement to their existing Kansas license.
 Students are required to complete 21 hours of required coursework and two fieldwork practica (6 hrs.) that let one apply coursework to real-world situations, supervised by an expert faculty member.
-State-by-state requirements vary and it is the students’ responsibility to verify with their employer and/or home state department of education as to whether this program will meet their needs/requirements.
 Program completers who pass the state-required licensure exam are eligible to add a high-incidence special education endorsement to their existing Kansas license.
+Students seeking to obtain a license or certification in a state other than Kansas or a US territory after completion of ytheir program should refer to our Licensure Disclosures page - https://soehs.ku.edu/current-students/licensure/disclosures.

 The Department of Special Education online programs are comprised of rigorous eight week courses.
 A majority of the work is completed asynchronously, meaning that it does not happen “live.”
 Courses are typically eight weeks long (2 courses per a traditional semester) and typically contain multiple milestones throughout the course.
 Students are expected to follow the course modules in order, submit assignments on time, and participate in online discussions with classmates.
 Potential students must ensure that they are prepared to be successful.
 Online coursework will require approximately 15- 20 hours of undivided attention per week (including readings, online discussions, individual projects, etc.).
 Consistent access to high speed internet services (basic broadband- 1Mbps) and a personal computer that features Office 2016 or equivalent will be necessary.
 A tablet or mobile device (i.e., smartphone) will not be sufficient as the primary means of accessing the Internet for the online coursework.

-*Students that are admitted and currently active (not graduated) in a special education master’s program may add a certificate program to their student record without completing the online application, subject to current faculty advisor and graduate certificate program coordinator approval.
+Students that are currently enrolled (not graduated) in a special education master’s program may add a certificate program to their student record without completing the online application, subject to current faculty advisor and graduate certificate program coordinator approval.
 Please contact your advisor for more information.

 The 27 credit hours required for the on-line Graduate Certificate in High-Incidence Disabilities program include: